In-vivo CRISPR base-editing of PCSK9 (VERVE-101 / VERVE-102)

 Reported outcomes (AHA 2023 conference presentation; not yet published as full peer-reviewed paper as of 2026-05-06): Results were reported at AHA Scientific Sessions 2023.
 Preliminary data indicated LDL-C reductions in dose-dependent fashion in the higher-dose cohorts, consistent with NHP findings.
 One participant experienced a myocardial infarction (MI) — attributed to underlying ASCVD progression rather than the therapy after adjudication; the event triggered a temporary partial clinical hold by the FDA in late 2023, which was subsequently lifted to allow the trial to resume.
 Transient hepatic enzyme elevations (ALT/AST) were observed, consistent with LNP-mediated hepatic inflammation seen in other nucleic acid delivery programs.

 Note: Full peer-reviewed Phase 1 results paper is not yet confirmed as published in the archive as of 2026-05-06.
-Commentaries in European Heart Journal - Cardiovascular Pharmacotherapy (Horie and Ono 7; Lewis 8; both published Feb 2024) contextualize early results from the AHA 2023 presentation.
-Verifiers should check for a primary results paper (expected NEJM, NEJM Evidence, or Nature Medicine) needs-replication.
+Commentaries in European Heart Journal - Cardiovascular Pharmacotherapy (Horie and Ono 8; Lewis 9; both published Feb 2024) contextualize early results from the AHA 2023 presentation.
+Verifiers should check for a primary results paper (expected NEJM, NEJM Evidence, or Nature Medicine) gap/needs-replication.

 CV-aging rationale — cumulative LDL/ApoB exposure

 Atherosclerosis is a cumulative-exposure disease: the cardiovascular damage from elevated LDL-C integrates over decades.
-Mendelian randomization studies consistently demonstrate that lowering LDL-C earlier and more permanently provides disproportionate protection — a 1 mmol/L lifetime LDL reduction from a genetic variant yields ~3× greater CHD risk reduction than the same 1 mmol/L reduction achieved by a drug initiated at age 50 3. needs-replication — this specific quantitative claim is from Ference et al. MR analysis; add that citation in a follow-up lint pass.
+Mendelian randomization studies consistently demonstrate that lowering LDL-C earlier and more permanently provides disproportionate protection — a 1 mmol/L lifetime LDL reduction from genetic instruments confers a 54.5% (95% CI 48.8–59.5%) CHD risk reduction, ~3× greater than the same 1 mmol/L reduction achieved by a statin initiated later in life 10.
+The lifelong-PCSK9-loss-of-function natural experiment (pcsk9 nonsense-allele carriers) is the most direct instance of this advantage 4.

 This “cumulative-exposure advantage” is the core geroprotective argument for base-editing PCSK9: a single administration in middle age or earlier could replicate the lifetime-LOF phenotype observed in Cohen cohort carriers, compounding protection over 30–40 years.